Stop Sitting on the Gator: Up Your SEO or Amazon Will Eat You

 In Amazon’s 1997 letter to shareholders (the year it went public), Jeff Bezos stated that creating long-term value would be “a direct result of our ability to extend and solidify our current market leadership position.
 The stronger our market leadership, the more powerful our economic model.
 Market leadership can translate directly to higher revenue, higher profitability, greater capital velocity, and correspondingly stronger returns on invested capital.”

 Since then, Amazon has consistently made moves to position it as the market leader.
-And some may say not always ethically.
+Some may say not always ethically.
 Remember the battle between Diapers.com and Amazon that ultimately ended in the demise of Diapers.com?

 Yes, over the years, Amazon has made strategic acquisitions — Zappos and Whole Foods among them — proving that if you can’t beat ‘em, own ‘em.

-There are, of course, inherent risks that come with selling on Amazon, including having to abide by my-way-or-the-highway rules, including packaging requirements and monitoring where and how you sell elsewhere.
+There are, of course, inherent risks that come with selling on Amazon, including having to abide by my-way-or-the-highway rules, packaging requirements, and monitoring where and how you sell elsewhere.
 Many businesses believe that they cannot survive without at least a portion of their business on Amazon.

 Amazon affiliates have also relied on the marketplace to make money off products that it sells.
 But that’s not a stable model, either.
 In April 2020, affiliate commissions were cut — drastically in some cases — hurting the bottom line of many affiliates but no doubt boosting Amazon’s.